WangGrundy/GPR-350-Final-Explosions/README.md

 -Add other objects to the scene
 -Apply force to those objects
--Add textures
--Add it so that when the spheres bounce once, they turn into smoke and then quickly disappear.
 -Have a sphere that explodes(disappears) when exploding.
 -Add a button to explode instead of calling in the start